 - Time out and reflection exercises

 - Understanding how your anger affects your health

-Using worksheets effectively includes being honest about your emotions and how they affect you and your relations with others.
-Some may require regular use to track your feelings for comparison and to note progress.
-Keep your sheets and review them to see what methods are helpful.
-Let someone you trust review your worksheets for encouragement and accountability.
+If you want to use these worksheets effectively, you have to be honest about your emotions and how they affect you and your relationships.
+You might even need to use some regularly to track your feelings for comparison over time and to note progress.
+Also be sure to keep your sheets and review them to see which methods help you the most.
+Finally, you may want to let someone you trust review your worksheets for encouragement and accountability.

-The worksheets, when used with other techniques such as stress or meditation for anger, may improve your results.
-These useful tools should not replace seeking expert assistance from a licensed professional.
-What you learn from the free tools may help with presenting your concerns about anger to a mental health specialist.
+When used with other techniques like exercise or meditation for anger, these worksheets may improve your results.
+That said, these useful tools should not replace seeking expert assistance from a course or a professional.
+Instead, think of them as a way to augment your work with a mental health specialist.